nohadrweesh/ckad-notes/02-Core Concepts/pods.md

 - k run nginx --image nginx --labels="app=front,env=prod" --port 8080 --expose=true # creates clusterip svc and relate it to the pod

+- To describe all pods : k describe pod